matthewwithanm/django-imagekit/docs/advanced_usage/source_groups.rst

 JPEGs in `/path/to/some/pics`.

-Note that, since this source group doesnt send the `source_created` or `source_changed` signals, the corresponding generated file strategy callbacks would not be called for them.
+Note that, since this source group doesnt send the `source_created` or `source_changed` signals, the corresponding cache file strategy callbacks would not be called for them.